Def Leppard’s “Nine Lives” single was released on April 27, 2008.

-The song featured a duet with country superstar Tim McGraw and was the first single off of the band’s Songs from the Sparkle Lounge album.
+The song featured a collaboration with country superstar Tim McGraw and was chosen as the lead single from Def Leppard’s Songs from the Sparkle Lounge album.
+(The track is also included on the band’s The Story So Far… greatest hits album.)

 Tim McGraw co-wrote “Nine Lives” with Def Leppard (specifically Phil Collen, Joe Elliott, and Rick Savage).

-Here’s how Tim described the collaboration to CMT.com:
+Tim described the experience of working with the band to CMT.com:

 How did the collaboration even come to be?

-Well, Tim McGraw’s tour manager was none other than Robert Allen (Rick’s brother), and with Tim being such a big fan of Def Leppard’s music, the rest is history.
+Well, Tim McGraw’s tour manager was none other than Robert Allen (Rick Allen’s brother), and with Tim being such a big fan of Def Leppard’s music, the rest is history.

-Here’s how Joe Elliott explained it to Billboard.com in 2008:
+Joe Elliott elaborated on the joint effort to Billboard.com in 2008:

 “We had a good laugh that night and lo and behold, when we came through Nashville just a short while later, he came down to soundcheck and we ended up in the Sparkle Lounge, and that’s where the song was conceived.”

-The final result is a rockin’ tune that does a fine job showcasing Def Leppard’s rock roots with Tim McGraw’s country music flavor incorporated throughout.
+The final result is a tune that does a fine job showcasing a main course of Def Leppard’s rock roots with a side of Tim McGraw’s country music flavor sprinkled in throughout.

-Joe Elliott’s thoughts on the rock vs. country aspect of the song (also from the Billboard.com interview):
+Joe Elliott also shared his thoughts on the rock vs. country aspect of the song (from the same Billboard.com interview):

 Def Leppard made a considerable push into the world of country music in 2008.